 Why do sugar cookies get hard?

 Just like your skin gets deprived of hydration, same is the case with cookies.
 They will turn hard as soon as they run out of moisture and hydration.
 The process of drying out begins as soon as you take the cookies out from the oven as the sugar and other starch based ingredients begin to solidify.
+But this is not always the case, especially for those breastfeeding moms, who are recommended to take the healthier lactation cookies singapore.

 How to keep cookies soft?